“Moving money forward“ Money Forward

 Decision-Making Process on Compensation

-Individual directors’ compensation is deliberated by the Nomination and Compensation Committee, set up on a voluntary basis, within the upper limit resolved at the General Meeting of Shareholders.
-Based on the committee’s proposal, the Board of Directors makes the final decision.
-The Company thereby ensures the transparency and objectivity of evaluations and decision-making process pertaining to compensation.
-Based on the Policy for Determining the Specifics of Individual Director’s Compensation, the Board of Directors considers and makes decisions based on the Director Compensation Table according to one’s position, and taking into account the role expected of each director.
-Directors’ compensation is set to a level that appropriately compensates for sufficiently executing the Company’s managerial decision-making and supervisory functions, taking into account social and market conditions, as well as comparison with other companies.
-With regard to short-term variable compensation, the Nomination and Compensation Committee deliberates and decides on the specifics after each director performs a self-evaluation on the achievement of one’s goals.
+Within monetary compensation, with regard to short-term variable compensation, the Nomination and Compensation Committee deliberates and decides on the specifics after each director performs a self-evaluation on the achievement of one’s goals.
 As for the compensation of the representative director, deliberations and decisions are made by members of the Nomination and Compensation Committee excluding the representative director, while taking into account the opinions of external directors as needed.
-Because the majority of both the Board of Directors and the Nomination and Compensation Committee is composed of independent external directors, no resolutions are made only by internal directors.
+Furthermore, because the majority of both the Board of Directors and the Nomination and Compensation Committee is composed of independent external directors, no resolutions are made only by internal directors in order to secure transparency and objectivity for the evaluation and determination process concerning the compensation, etc.

 Audit & Supervisory Board Member Compensation